Lumbier: Topology and hydrology

 Two deep gorges(Foz) with rock faces of up to 300 metres high have been created by the Rivers Salazar and Irati in the foothills of the Sierra de Leire.
 The surrounding area consists of a wide valley with wheatfields, low Mediterranean countryside and Holm oak woods.
 There is deciduous and Common-pine woodland in the higher areas of Arangoiti (Sierra de Leire).

 This area falls in the Site of Community Importance (Natura 2000 Network) and ZEPA (Special Bird Protection Area) "Sierra de Leire-Foz de Arbayún" which includes the "Arbayún Gorge", the "Lumbier Gorge" and "Acantilados de la Piedra y San Adrián" Natural Reserves.

 It is located on the right bank of river Salazar and near the left bank of the river Irati where it joins the river Salazar, on a flat hill which is 467 metres high. between a loamy hollow and a north-west outcrop of the Sierra de Leire.

+Economy

+Nordex has a rotor blade production facility in Lumbier.
+In April 2025, the NYT published a picture of the inside of the plant where workers build wind turbine blades that are more than 200 feet long.